 Instructions

-• Heat olive oil and butter in a large nonstick skillet.
+• Heat olive oil and butter in a large nonstick skillet or cast iron skillet.
 Add onion and cook over medium to medium-low heat until golden, about 25 minutes.
 Be sure to stir them frequently so they don't burn.

 Stir in balsamic vinegar and thyme and season with salt and pepper.
 Set aside.